Estimating Dyadic Treatment Effects with Unknown Confounders: Setup

-\begin{example}[Pairwise strategic interaction models] The exchangeability does not preclude even the presence of strategic interaction, as long as it occurs within each dyad, as in \cite{hoshino2022pairwise}.
-This is particularly empirically relevant since the treatments of interest in our model (e.g., FTA, alliance, R\&D collaboration) are likely determined through cooperative decision-making.
-For example, if we consider a cooperative game model such that $P_{ij} = F(\pi_i(X_i, X_j) +\pi_j(X_j, X_i))$, where $\pi_i$ denotes the payoff for agent $i$ from connecting to $j$, this model still fits into our framework if $\{X_i\}$ are IID. \end{example}
+\begin{example}[Pairwise strategic interaction models] The exchangeability does not preclude strategic interaction, as long as it occurs within each dyad, as in \cite{hoshino2022pairwise}.
+This is empirically relevant since the treatments of interest in our model (e.g., FTAs, alliance, R\&D collaboration) are likely determined through cooperative decision-making.
+For example, we can consider a cooperative game model such that $P_{ij} = F(\pi(X_i, X_j) + \pi(X_j, X_i))$, where $\pi(X_i, X_j)$ denotes the payoff for $i$ from connecting to $j$.
+This model still fits into our framework if $\{X_i\}$ are IID. \end{example}

+The idea of using a graphon to model treatment assignment is not exclusive to our paper; it has also been explored by \citet{toulis2025estimating}.
+They study unit-level treatments defined as functions of pre- and post-treatment networks, where edge probabilities are described by a graphon-type function of observed covariates.
+Their primary focus is on the entanglement among unit-level treatments operating through the network.
+By contrast, in our setting, the dyadic treatment itself forms the network $A$, and the individual entries of $A$ directly represent the treatment assignments of interest.

-One notable limitation of Assumption \ref{as:treatmentmat} is that the resulting network will automatically be a dense network.
+One limitation of Assumption \ref{as:treatmentmat} is that the resulting network will automatically be a dense network.
 It is easy to see that the expected degree for each unit is a constant times $n-1$, which diverges as $n$ increases.
 In order to accommodate the sparsity, \cite{klopp2017oracle} proposed the so-called sparse graphon estimation method.
 Extending our method in this direction would be important, but is left for future study.